 On the last day of his life, Ruiz played baseball for the San Diego Padres – with whom he had been working out in preparation for spring training – against Mesa Junior College.
 According to Leishman, one player got sick and another had to go to Los Angeles to see a doctor.
 At the last minute Roger Craig (then the pitching coach for San Diego) invited Ruiz to play, and he got four at-bats.
 That prompted a teammate to joke, “That’s more times than you were up with the Angels last season.”
 Leishman said, “Chico just laughed.”49

-Traveling alone on Interstate 15 – and traveling at a speed estimated between 70 and 80 miles per hour – Ruiz lost control of his car about a mile from his home in the town of Rancho Peñasquitos.
+Driving alone on Interstate 15 – at a speed estimated between 70 and 80 miles per hour – Ruiz lost control of his car about a mile from his home in the town of Rancho Peñasquitos.
 He hit a signpost and was pronounced dead on arrival at Palomar Hospital.50 He was buried in San Diego’s El Camino Memorial Park.
 Alex Johnson and his wife attended the funeral.
 Dick Miller wrote, “The longtime friends battled furiously last season, but friendship won out in the end.”51

-More than forty years after his death – and over half a century after his astounding steal against the Phillies in 1964 – the memory of Chico Ruiz lingers.
+More than 40 years after his death – and over half a century after his astounding steal against the Phillies in 1964 – the memory of Chico Ruiz lingers.
 That is especially true in Philadelphia, where his “ghost” is still invoked as a symbol of failure for the city’s sports teams.
 “Curse” is also an ongoing association with Ruiz’s name, both in Philadelphia and Anaheim, where the Angels have suffered an unusual number of premature player deaths over the years.